EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-4.md

 <!-- prettier-ignore-end -->

-The connectViewModel HOC binds the original component to a reSolve View Model based on options specified by the **mapStateToOptions** function.
-The **data** prop that you used in your component's implementation is injected by this HOC and contains the View Model's response object.
-It is the same object that you saw when you manually performed a data query using the HTTP API in the lesson 3:
+The connectViewModel HOC binds the original component to a reSolve View Model based on options that the **mapStateToOptions** function specifies.
+The **data** prop in your component's implementation is injected by this HOC.
+This prop provides access to the View Model's response object.
+You already saw this object when you manually performed a request using the HTTP API in the lesson 3:

 ```js
 {